V-Varga/SPOT-BGC/README.md

 ### Introduction

-The SPOT-BGC pipeline is designed to process metagenomic FASTQ read data, eliminate human contamination, and assemble bacterial genomes; in order to predict Biosynthetic Gene Clusters (BGCs) present in the data.
+The SPOT-BGC pipeline is a workflow designed to process metagenomic FASTQ read data, eliminate human contamination, and assemble bacterial genomes; in order to predict Biosynthetic Gene Clusters (BGCs) present in the data.
 Metagenome-Assembled Genomes (MAGs) are produced during an intermediate step of this pipeline.

 This pipeline can process both paired-end (PE) and single-end (SE) FASTQ input.
 In order to preserve as much data as possible, assembly is performed on both a per-sample and per-cohort basis.